rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `hidden`: (Optional) Boolean controlling whether this option should be hidden from the UI on the job run page.
   Defaults to `false`.

-The "value_choices_url_options" block to parameterize using a URL to fill a list of options has the following structure:
+The `value_choices_url_options` block to parameterize using a URL to fill a list of options has the following structure:

 * `json_filter`: (Optional) A [JSON path](https://en.wikipedia.org/wiki/JSONPath) filter to apply to the response from the URL.
 The filter should be an expression that selects a list of keys or key-values from the response.